 Rodale Institute partnered with the USDA Risk Management Agency a few years ago to develop an intensive online course specifically aimed at the transitioning farmer.
 The Organic Transition Course has proved to be an invaluable resource for not only established growers, but beginning farmers, extension agents, professors and students of sustainable agriculture alike.
-We are looking forward to adding a number of video elements and updated resources in 2013 in partnership with Farm Aid and a number of universities.
-Until then, the core course is available for free wherever you have access to a computer.
+Available for free wherever you have access to a computer.

 The Rodale Institute's Organic Transition Course is a 15-hour online program designed to help you understand the National Organic Standards and use them as your framework for making the transition to organic production.